When “UTC everywhere” isn’t enough - storing time zones in PostgreSQL and SQL Server

 A few notes on the above:

-• The AT TIME ZONE operator in the generated column definition converts our local timestamp to a UTC timestamp, using the time zone recorded in the other column.
+operator in the generated column definition converts our local timestamp to a UTC timestamp, using the time zone recorded in the other column. - PostgreSQL uses IANA/Olson timezone IDs - this is what you need to store in

-• UtcTimestamp is a stored generated column, meaning that its value gets computed whenever the row is modified, and gets persisted in the table just like any other column.
+is a stored generated column, meaning that its value gets computed whenever the row is modified, and gets persisted in the table just like any other column.
 Databases usually also support non-stored generated columns, which get computed every time upon select, but PostgreSQL does not support these yet.
-This distinction will actually be important further down.
+This distinction will actually be important further down.- We create an index over our generated column, which allows us to efficiently perform queries on our events, e.g. get all of them sorted on the global timeline.

 Perfect, job done… or is it?